 Before we calculate the ceiling fan power consumption, let us first know other required things like the average fan wattage and rates per unit or power units.

 It is important to note that the wattage of the ceiling fan decides how much the power will be consumed.
 It is highly the function of the power of the fan motor, which results in higher electricity bills.

 The main aim should be to find a fan with the lowest wattage rating of the motor that doesn’t compromise in terms of the air circulation speed.

 The wattage of most of the ceiling fans which are used in India lies in the range of 70 – 75 Watts.

 These fans are bigger in size, thus lead to more energy consumption.

-With the recent technology shifting towards compact size fans, the wattage and power consumption are reduced.
-Brands like Usha and Orient Electric have developed some of the energy-saving models which consume only 28 – 32 Watts.
+With the recent technology shifting towards compact size fans and BLDC motors, the wattage and power consumption are reduced.
+Atomberg Renesa and Orient Electric Ujala Plus are some of the energy-saving ceiling fan models which consume only 28 – 32 Watts.